HADM 4300: Introduction to Wines

 Fall, spring.
 2 credits.
 S-U grades only.

 Fee (includes cost of wine glasses and supplies): $30.
 Enrollment limited to: SHA juniors, seniors, and M.M.H. students; seniors and graduate students in all other colleges.
 Elective.
 No auditors.
 SHA students strongly encouraged to enroll in fall semester.
 All students are exempt from 21-year-old age requirement under Section 65 of New York State law.
-Preregistered students who do not attend first class and who fail to notify the course secretary (firstname.lastname@example.org) in 274 Statler Hall of their absence before first class are automatically dropped from instructor's records.
-Because of high demand for this course and consumption of a product, the absolute drop deadline in fall for all students is F, Aug.
-30, 2013, and drop deadline in spring is F, Jan.
-31, 2014.
+It is recommended that students do not enroll in this class during their final spring term as space is limited, but rather the fall of their junior or senior year.
+Preregistered students who do not attend first class and who fail to notify the course administrator in 274 Statler Hall of their absence before first class are automatically dropped from instructor's records.
+Because of high demand for this course and consumption of a product, the absolute drop deadline in fall for all students is F, Sept.
+5, 2014, and drop deadline in spring is F, Jan.
+30, 2015.